 Our whale watching tours run thru June to September.

 Departs Port McNeill at 12:30pm from North Island Marina.
 Meet at the Sea Wolf Adventures office at noon, 1514 Broughton Blvd.
 Click here for directions.

 Included in the trip:

-- Whale watching and cultural activities and interpretation
+- Whale watching and cultural interpretation at our local museum

 Please download your trip details and joining instructions here!